passlock-dev/passkeys/README.md

 2. **🔐 Step up authentication** - Require biometric or PIN verification for some actions e.g. changing account details, whilst allowing frictionless authentication for others.

 3. **📱 Platform authenticators** - WebAuthn supports external authenticators like YubiKeys and NFC devices.
 That's not our target audience, at least not for now.
-Our focus is _resident authenticators_ i.e. passkeys managed by the smartphone, tablet or computer itself.
+Our focus is _platform authenticators_ i.e. passkeys managed by the smartphone, tablet or computer itself.

 4. **☁️ Cloud sync** - Similar to a cloud password manager, passkeys can be synced with to a cloud account e.g. iCloud.
 It also allows the user the recover their account if they loose (or accidentally wipe) a device.

+## Motivation

+Password authentication is widely understood by both developers and users, but is fast [becoming obsolete][password-issues].
+The need for complex password policies and secondary authentication e.g. Google Authenticator, SMS or email codes adds both complexity and friction.

+Passkeys are an emerging technology based on the browser Web Authentication API (WebAuthn) that solve many of the security and usability issues associated with passwords.
+Passkeys are [supported by all major browsers][passkey-browser-support] (desktop and mobile).
+Unfortunately the underlying WebAuthn API and protocols are complex.

+After implementing Passkey authentication on several projects I realised there was a lot of repetition, mostly around the registration and authentication ceremonies.
+As a web developer implementing Passkeys, I don't care about cryptographic ciphers, binary encoding etc. I just want to "authenticate this user".

+**Why serverless?**

+My original plan was to publish an open source implementation for both the frontend **_and backend_** so developers could self host their own stuff.

+The problem is that whilst JS/TS is ubiquitous on the frontend, there are many backend languages frameworks and deployment scenarios.
+You may be running an AWS lambda function with an old version of node.js, or a Django controller with the latest version of Python, or .NET, Java, Ruby, Go ...

+Cryptography is pretty unforgiving, so maintaining many low level libraries is a challenge for even the largest organisations.
+By offering a serverless platform we can offer a secure, scalable passkey solution to **all** developers, irrespective of the tech stack.

 ## Getting started